Beta Testing Awards Program - Care Hub

 ⚠️ Cryptocurrency & Financial Risk Acknowledgment

-No Restrictions on Selling: Once tokens are converted to transferable cryptocurrency at ICO launch, you will have complete freedom to hold, trade, or sell your tokens without restrictions.
-There are no lock-up periods or limitations on when you can convert tokens to other currencies.
+No Restrictions on Selling: Once tokens convert to transferable cryptocurrency at ICO launch, you'll have complete freedom to hold, trade, or sell your tokens.
+No lock-up periods, no limitations on when you can convert to other currencies.
+Your tokens, your choice.

 • Regulatory changes affecting cryptocurrency markets